Caplost/llm-test/README.md

 ## Quick Start

 1. Clone this repository
-2. Run the following command to start the services:
+2. Run the following command to start the service:

 ```sh
 docker-compose up -d